 However, today, this request has not been filled.
-Nowhere is this dream more distant than in the realm of public urban education.
+Nowhere is this dream more distant than in the realm of education.
 Not only is there an unequal and unfair disparity in the academic achievement of children based on race and income, this also creates an unfair and unequal set of opportunities.
-Urban education is a civil rights issue because of the lack of sameness and universal quality for all children.
+Education is a civil rights issue because of the lack of sameness and universal quality for all children.
 It is a justice issue because of the inherent marginalization from society that it fosters.

 We invite you to explore EdGap.org, our national interactive map that displays the correlation between academic achievement in the US and the social marginalization of unemployment, income disparity, lower adult educational attainment and single-parent households.